Last updated: Apr 21 2015

 - Log in to the CMS edit view, go to Find, select Overview, and Explore to view the index.
 For the sample site, you see something like this:

 Note: If multiple sites are associated with the index, objects from other sites may appear.
-Refer to Indexing for more information on how indexing works.
+See Indexing for information about how indexing works.